Good Deeds poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Wesley makes the active choice to help Lindsey beyond a one-time gesture - he arranges for her to get proper housing and becomes personally invested in improving her situation.
 This decision pulls him into a new world of authentic human connection., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Wesley and Lindsey share an intimate moment that crosses from friendship to romance.
+Notably, this crucial beat Wesley and Lindsey share an intimate moment that crosses from friendship to romance.
 This false victory feels liberating - he believes he can have both worlds.
 But the stakes raise: he's now emotionally involved and must face real consequences., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (74% through) represents the emotional nadir.
 Here, Wesley's worlds collide catastrophically.
 Natalie confronts him publicly about his relationship with Lindsey, humiliating him.
 His carefully constructed life implodes - his engagement ends, his family is scandalized, and he faces losing everything he thought defined him.
 The death of his old identity., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.